 In our last post on die casting, we discussed the importance of temperature on the die casting process.
 Heat, alloy material and technology are also other factors that can affect die-cast quality.
 Today however, we shall be discussing one of the first steps involved in die casting – Design.

 In order to product the best quality die-cast parts, you will need to have a solid and functional design.
-This is because as soon as you have created your die and started the casting process, there is very little you can do to make changes or correction.
+This is because as soon as you have created your die and started the aluminium die casting process, there is very little you can do to make changes or correction.
 Because of this, the design process in arguably one of the most important phases.

 The ultimate goal of any die casting process is to fabricate castings that will maximize the functionality of the product.
 Another goal is also to ensure that the castings are suitable for high volume manufacturing process, promoting speed and efficiency with minimal chances of defects.
 In order to attain these goals, here are some solid design tips you will need to keep at the top of your mind!